loganmarchione/loganmarchione.com/content/posts/2025/10/index.md

 The problem is that Ventoy in `grub2 mode` adds an extra kernel parameter `rdinit=/vtoy/vtoy` to the bootloader.
 This is documented [here](https://forum.proxmox.com/threads/ventoy-install-of-proxmox-8-1-halts-at-loading-initial-ramdisk.143196/), [here](https://github.com/ventoy/Ventoy/issues/2782), and [here](https://bugzilla.proxmox.com/show_bug.cgi?id=5661).
 The fix is to remove it and reboot, but doing that isn't easy.

-According to the [documentation](https://pve.proxmox.com/wiki/Host_Bootloader), ZFS uses `systemd-boot`, while XFS uses GRUB.
+According to the Proxmox [documentation](https://pve.proxmox.com/wiki/Host_Bootloader), ZFS uses `systemd-boot`, while XFS uses GRUB.

 >For EFI Systems installed with ZFS as the root filesystem systemd-boot is used, unless Secure Boot is enabled.
 All other deployments use the standard GRUB bootloader (this usually also applies to systems which are installed on top of Debian).

-This means that the files that you need to update will depend on which bootloader you used, which is itself dependant on which filesystem you chose.
+This means that the bootloader files that you need to update will depend on which bootloader you used, which is itself dependent on which filesystem you chose.

 ### If you're using ZFS on root